-PLEASE AVOID USING THE CAR PARKS AT DEWALDENS GARDEN CENTRE/CAFE AND AT CAPRINGTON GOLF CLUB.
+PLEASE AVOID USING THE CAR PARKS AT DEWALDENS GARDEN CENTRE/CAFE, EVEN IF PLANNING ON USING THE CAFE BEFORE/AFTER THE WALK.
+The cafe is always very busy with a quick turnover of customers and car park spaces should not be taken up by walkers who will be away for the length of time this walk takes.
+PLEASE ALSO DO NOT USE THE CAR PARK AT CAPRINGTON GOLF CLUB IF IT IS BUSY WHEN YOU ARRIVE.
 There is plenty of on-street parking available in nearby Shortlees or Caprington residential areas, a short walk from the start of the route.
 It is also easily accessible by public transport with bus stops on the Ayr Road.

 WALK REPORT: 21ST FEBRUARY 2021